 This year I am working with a new team of Kindergarten teachers at my new school.
 One of our rules is to all use the same classroom management system.
 We voted and Class Dojo was voted as the first choice.
 I had to say goodbye to my clip chart and embrace the Dojo.

-Digging In Deeper With Dojo and find more way on How to Use Class Dojo
+Digging In Deeper With Dojo and Finding More Ways How to Use Class Dojo

 To remedy these issues, I attempted to set a goal of 20 Dojo a week.
 Students who earned this number of Dojos would earn a bonus chunk of extra recess.
 This idea gave parents the idea of how many Dojo were earned in a week and rewarded students who achieved that goal.
 Sadly, I felt my students who really needed more recess were often the ones who were not earning it.
 Again, points would be reset every week and the sigma of good and bad students seemed ever-present.